OVERVIEW

 PROPOSED MECHANISM OF ACTION

 BTK is a signaling molecule of the B-cell antigen receptor (BCR) and cytokine receptor pathways.
-BTK’s role in signaling through the B-cell surface receptors leads to activation of pathways necessary for B-cell trafficking, chemotaxis, and adhesion.
+BTK’s role in signaling through the B-cell surface receptors leads to the activation of pathways necessary for B-cell trafficking, chemotaxis, and adhesion.

 DEVELOPMENT